-As we close the chapter on this year, most of us will make declarations of how to better ourselves moving forward.
+As we close the chapter on this year, most of us will make declarations of how to better ourselves moving forward in the new year.
 Often this includes vows to be kinder, live healthier and to give more.
 Living a charitable life doesn’t require lots of money or time.
 However, it does require that you be intentional about your actions and thoughts.

-If you’re ready to turn a new leaf next year, here are ten (of many) easy and small ways that you can start being a fabulous giver.
+If you’re making a resolution to turn a new leaf next year, here are ten (of many) easy and small ways that you can start being a fabulous giver.

 10. When doing your monthly grocery shopping, grab a few extra non-perishable goods and donate them to your local food pantry.